grasp-labs/ds-w--docs/docs/solutions/dp/reference/core/entitlements/permissions.md

 > the members are the viewer group.
 You can check this on Product Management by
 > clicking on Access Control on a product.
 There you can also add groups to the
 > access control if it is incorrect or missing this.

+> *When I try to do a full load through product management page, I get a
+> a permission denied status back.*
+>
+> This is an error that is similar to the one above.
+Follow the same procedure,
+> and you have already done this previously, try to re-submit access control
+> groups on product level.